 Regarding the deal, both companies have begun the process that is guided by the Transitional Services Agreement.
 SSE is expected to provide specific services to Ovo under the contract.

 Ovo will absorb the 8,000 employees of SSE.
 Around 300 employees belonging to the SSE pension schemes will still be adequately funded on an agreed-to basis.
 These employees may transfer to the new SSE Energy Services pension scheme and be provided a top-up if necessary.

 Existing customers of SSE will not be immediately affected after the completion of the transaction.
-The SSE brand will still exist and operate under the Ovo licence for a limited period of time.
-This should allow an orderly and well-managed migration while maintaining a high level of standard for customer service.
+The SSE brand will still exist and operate under the Ovo license for a limited set of time.
+This period allows an orderly and well-managed migration while maintaining a high level of standard for customer service.